-Along with weight loss most of the medical co-morbidities improve which in turn improves patients self esteem and confidence.
-Some of the important benefits are Diabetes mellitus Type II in these patients improve and a vast majority of them become completely normal blood sugar levels normal after surgery.
+Along with weight loss, most of the medical co-morbidities improve which in turn improves patients’ self-esteem and confidence.
+Some of the important benefits are Diabetes mellitus Type II in these patients improves and a vast majority of them become completely normal blood sugar levels normal after surgery.
 Hypertension & high cholesterol improves significantly.
-These effects along with good amount of weight loss reduce risk for heart disease significantly.
+These effects along with a good amount of weight loss reduce the risk for heart disease significantly.

-There is good relief for sleep problems, apnoea and acid reflux symptoms.
-As the body weight comes down body pain and joint arthritis improves very well.
-Overall improvement in the sense of well being and self esteem.
+There is a good relief for sleep problems, apnoea, and acid reflux symptoms.
+As the body weight comes down body pain and joint arthritis improve very well.
+Overall improvement in the sense of well-being and self-esteem.

 - Sleeve Gastrectomy: In this procedure stomach is converted to a long tube-like structure to reduce its capacity.
 This is less complex operation and produces about 65-75% of excess weight loss.

 - Mini Gaastri bypass – in this procedure stomach is converted from pouch like shape to tube like structure and small intestine is joined to it so that food bypass large amount of small intestine where food is absorbed thus resulting in lesser absorption of food.
 This procedure result in around 70- 85% of excess weight loss.

 - Roux-en-Gastric Bypass (RYGB) procedure: Here the stomach is stapled to convert it to a small pouch and this helps in restricting food intake.
 Further a segment of intestine is bypassed from the food stream so that nutrients are exposed to less absorptive surface of small intestine.
 So this is a restrictive and malabsorptive procedure, which results in 70-85% of excess weight-loss.